-Sellers' payment obligations in connection with closing account adjustments are frequently secured by a portion of the purchase price held in escrow pending post-closing resolution of the closing account values.
+Sellers' payment obligations in connection with closing account adjustments are frequently secured by a portion of the purchase price held in escrow pending resolution of the closing account values.
 By contrast, buyers' closing account adjustment payment obligations are rarely secured by escrowed amounts.
-It is not uncommon for a seller to negotiate for the adjustment escrow to be a buyer's exclusive recourse for negative purchase price adjustments, often in exchange for a matching collar on positive adjustments.
+Well-positioned sellers negotiate for the adjustment escrow to be a buyer's exclusive recourse for negative purchase price adjustments, often in exchange for a matching collar on positive adjustments.